 Scoliosis is an abnormal lateral curvature (to the side) of the spine.
-Normally, the spine is supposed to be vertical, but when you have scoliosis, the spine has a rounded curvature in the upper back.
+Normally, the spine is supposed so that it is vertical, but when you have scoliosis, the spine has a rounded curvature in the upper back.
 When viewed from the side, the upper back shows mild roundness and there is a degree of swayback (inward curvature) in the lower back.

-There are four types of scoliosis, which have varied causes- Congenital Scoliosis As the name suggests, it is a congenital defect, which is to say that this type of scoliosis presents itself because of a bone abnormality at birth.
-Neuromuscular Scoliosis This type of scoliosis presents itself because of abnormal muscles or nerves.
+There are four types of scoliosis, which have varied causes.
+Congenital scoliosis, as the name suggests, is a congenital defect, which is to say that this type of scoliosis presents itself because of a bone abnormality at birth.
+Neuromuscular scoliosis is a type of scoliosis that presents itself because of abnormal muscles or nerves.
 This type of scoliosis is often seen in people who have spina bifida or cerebral palsy.
-It is also seen in people with conditions that result in or is accompanied by paralysis.
-Degenerative Scoliosis you have a risk of developing Degenrative scoliosis if you have had a traumatic injury resulting in bone collapse, major back surgery or osteoporosis.
-Idiopathic scoliosis This is the most common type of scoliosis and it generally presents itself in teenagers and adolescents.
-However, there is no known cause of Idiopathic scoliosis.
+It is also seen in people with conditions that result in or are accompanied by paralysis.
+Degenerative scoliosis is when you have a risk of developing degenerative scoliosis if you have had a traumatic injury resulting in bone collapse, major back surgery, or osteoporosis.
+Idiopathic scoliosis is the most common type of scoliosis and it generally presents itself in teenagers and adolescents.
+However, there is no known cause for idiopathic scoliosis.
 Nonetheless, there is strong evidence that idiopathic scoliosis is inherited